Punisher (album): Tracks 1-4

+Tracks 5-8

 "Halloween" centers on a decaying relationship that is being clung to until the holidays.
 The song's development took over a year and a half, with Bridgers struggling with a verse.
-Conor Oberst, who sings in the song's second half, suggested she write about a conversation topic she brought up frequently: murders that have taken place at L.A.'s Dodger Stadium.
+Conor Oberst, who sings in the song's second half, suggested she write about a topic she brought up frequently: the murder of a Giants fan by a group of Dodger fans at Dodger Stadium amidst the Dodgers–Giants rivalry.
+The sixth track, "Chinese Satellite", features an upbeat strings-based melody.
+The lyrics focus on her internal conflict over belief in the supernatural and cynicism, typified by the couplet "Took a tour to see the stars but they weren’t out tonight/So I wished hard on a Chinese satellite".
 "Moon Song" romanticizes a lover who hates themselves.
-Many commentators singled out the couplet "We hate 'Tears in Heaven'/But it's sad that his baby died" as particularly memorable: these lines refer to guitarist Eric Clapton's account of his son's tragic death.
+Ryan Leas of Stereogum singled out the couplet "We hate 'Tears in Heaven'/But it's sad that his baby died" as particularly memorable; these lines refer to guitarist Eric Clapton's account of his son's tragic death.
 She wrote the melody to follow-up song "Savior Complex" in a dream, a folk rock and baroque indie pop waltz, which carries on the subject of a difficult relationship.
-"ICU"—as in intensive care unit—has been called a "devastating breakup song" and recounts Bridgers' breakup with collaborator Marshall Vore, who remains her touring drummer and confidant.
-It contains the lyric "I hate your mom/I hate it when she opens her mouth," which stemmed from an altercation Bridgers had with an ex's mother, who argued with her about President Donald Trump while grocery shopping.
-Bridgers briefly re-titled the song "I See You" upon its debut, so as to remain sensitive to those suffering from COVID-19, but the name was reverted upon the album's release and remains "ICU" on physical editions.
+The song's music video, directed in black and white by Phoebe Waller-Bridge, featured her then-boyfriend Paul Mescal and was filmed in Scotland.